jacobm3/astro-sagemaker-sts-demo/README.md

 Terraform code is provided to build the required AWS resources and a helper script is available to automatically inject an Airflow connection and variables, if you have AWS credentials in your environment (AWS_SECRET_ACCESS_KEY, AWS_ACCESS_KEY_ID, AWS_SESSION_TOKEN).

+# Requirements

+1. AWS credentials and STS token with permissions to create an S3 storage bucket, an IAM role and policy for SageMaker.
+2. The Astronomer CLI already installed.
+3. Terraform already installed.

 # Steps

 1. Build resources with Terraform: